kristerkari/react-native-css-modules/README.md

 * You can share your CSS modules between React Native and React Web by using `className` property in React Native, and by using [React Native for Web](https://github.com/necolas/react-native-web) for the browser.
 * You can use CSS or Sass files.
-* Hot loading for CSS files.
+* Hot loading for CSS/Sass files.
 * [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions) for CSS, e.g. `.ios.css`, `.android.css`, `.native.css`.
+* [Supports two syntaxes for using multiple classes](https://github.com/kristerkari/babel-plugin-react-native-classname-to-style#multiple-classes) that work with React Native CSS modules and regular CSS modules.

 ## But there are some limitations...